amajji/LLM-RAG-Chatbot-With-LangChain/README.md

 ## :chart_with_upwards_trend: Demontration

 In this section, we are going to make a demonstration of the streamlit webapp.
-The user can ask any question and the chatbot will answer based on the elements
+The user can ask any question and the chatbot will answer.

 To launch the deployment of the streamlit app with docker, type the following commands :